Chart Color Schemes

 In terms of cultural diversity, Birkdale records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Birkdale's cultural diversity aligns with the broader region, with 76.6% of its population born in Australia, 88.9% being citizens, and 91.2% speaking English only at home.
-Christianity is the predominant religion in Birkdale, accounting for 55.8%, compared to 53.3% across Greater Brisbane.
+Birkdale's cultural diversity aligns with the broader regional average, with 76.6% of residents born in Australia, 88.9% being citizens, and 91.2% speaking English only at home.
+Christianity is the predominant religion in Birkdale, accounting for 55.8% of the population, slightly higher than the Greater Brisbane average of 53.3%.
 The top three ancestry groups are English (31.0%), Australian (25.5%), and Irish (8.8%).

 Frequently Asked Questions - Diversity